-Pinnacle Economics ("Pinnacle") was retained by Energy Trust of Oregon ("Energy Trust") to estimate the economic impacts of its energy efficiency and renewable energy programs in 2019 on the Oregon economy.
-These impacts include changes in output, wages, business income, and employment in Oregon that resulted from 2019 program spending and activities.
+Pinnacle Economics ("Pinnacle") was retained by Energy Trust of Oregon ("Energy Trust") to estimate the economic impacts of its energy efficiency and renewable energy programs in 2021 on the Oregon economy.
+These impacts include changes in output, wages, business income, and employment in Oregon that resulted from 2021 program spending and activities.
 Each year, Energy Trust programs generate energy-efficiency gains (i.e., energy savings) and renewable energy generation that continue into the future.
-As a result, Pinnacle also analyzed the economic impacts from the current program year that accumulate in following years.
+As a result, Pinnacle also analyzed the economic impacts from each program year that accumulate in subsequent years.

-For this analysis, gross impacts are calculated and then compared against a Base Case spending scenario, which assumes that funds that were paid to Energy Trust are returned and spent by Oregon ratepayers in the Oregon service territories of Portland General Electric ("PGE"), Pacific Power, Northwest Natural, Cascade Natural Gas, and Avista Natural Gas.
-The difference in economic impacts between the gross economic impacts attributed to Energy Trust program spending and the Base Case scenario is referred to as net impacts.2,3
+For this analysis, gross economic impacts are calculated and then compared against a Base Case spending scenario, which assumes that funds that were paid to Energy Trust are returned and spent by Oregon ratepayers in the Oregon service territories of Portland General Electric ("PGE"), Pacific Power, NW Natural, Cascade Natural Gas, and Avista.
+The difference in economic impacts between the gross economic impacts attributed to Energy Trust program spending and the Base Case scenario is referred to as net impacts.

-In 2019, Energy Trust spending totaled \$183.8 million.4 This is \$8.8 million more (+5.1 percent) than in 2018.
-Spending was primarily focused on program implementation, with \$162.7 million for energy-efficiency programs and \$11.5 million for renewable energy programs.
-In addition, the Energy Trust incurred \$9.7 million in administrative and program support costs in 2019.
-On an annual basis, Energy Trust achieved energy-efficiency savings and renewable energy generation totaling 56.0 average megawatts (aMW) of electricity (490,873 MWh) and saved 5.9 million therms of natural gas during the 2019 program year.
+In 2021, Energy Trust spending in Oregon totaled \$180.6 million.
+This is \$6.5 million less (-3.5 percent) than in 2020.
+Spending was primarily focused on program implementation, with \$154.1 million for energy-efficiency programs and \$17.5 million for renewable energy programs.
+In addition, Energy Trust incurred \$9.0 million in administrative and program support costs in 2021.
+On an annual basis, Energy Trust achieved energy-efficiency savings and renewable energy generation in Oregon totaling 49.4 average megawatts (aMW) of electricity (432,904 MWh) and saved 7.1 million therms of natural gas during the 2021 program year.

-The gross and net economic impacts for Energy Trust 2019 program activities are shown in Table ES1.
-The changes in spending and energy savings/generation associated with these programs had the following net economic impacts on the Oregon economy in 2019:
+The gross and net economic impacts for Energy Trust 2021 program activities are shown in Table ES1.
+The changes in spending and energy savings/generation associated with these programs had the following net economic impacts on the Oregon economy in 2021:

-- An increase of \$333.9 million in output;
+- An increase of \$278.0 million in output;

-- An increase of \$121.8 million in wages and \$24.4 million in income to small business owners; and
+- An increase of \$110.9 million in wages and \$21.0 million in income to small business owners; and

-- 2,086 full- and part-time jobs.
+- 1,771 full- and part-time jobs.

-1 Some projects in these programs also received financial and/or technical assistance through state and federal tax credit programs.
+&lt;sup>1 Some projects in these programs also received financial and/or technical assistance through state and federal tax credit programs.
 Based on evaluations, Energy Trust believes funding from these other programs is critical to complete these projects.

-2 An analysis of the net economic impacts requires that only economic stimuli that are new or additive to the economy be counted, i.e., net impacts consider both the positive economic impacts from investment in energy efficiency and the negative economic impacts of foregone spending associated with program funding.
+&lt;sup>2 An analysis of the net economic impacts requires that only economic stimuli that are new or additive to the economy be counted, i.e., net impacts consider both the positive economic impacts from investment in energy efficiency and the negative economic impacts of foregone consumer spending associated with program funding.
 By making adjustments for program funding, net economic impacts provide a more reliable measure of job and income creation.
 For example, if an impact of five net new jobs is reported, this means that spending on Energy Trust programs resulted in five more jobs relative to what would have occurred had the money been returned and spent by Oregon ratepayers in the utility service territories.

-3 Concepts of gross and net economic impacts discussed in this report are different than conventions that Energy Trust uses to report savings.
-However, in some areas of the report specific savings conventions used to report economic impacts are called out when they are applied.
+&lt;sup>3 Concepts of gross and net economic impacts discussed in this report are different than conventions that Energy Trust has previously used to report energy savings.
+However, in some areas of the report specific energy savings conventions used to report economic impacts are called out when they are applied.

-4 This excludes \$2.2 million in spending on Washington energy efficiency.
+&lt;sup>4 This does not include approximately \$2.9 million in spending on energy efficiency for NW Natural customers in Southwest Washington.

-Table ES1: Gross and Net Economic Impacts, 2019
+Table ES1: Gross and Net Economic Impacts, 2021